panosbabo/HashCryptic/README.md

 Author: Panagiotis Bampilis

 ## Description of the project
-"HashCryptic" is a project that aims to let the user encrypt and decrypt any text message, easy, efficient and effortless by using any hashing algorithm of their choice provided.
+"HashCryptic" is a project that aims to let the user encrypt and decrypt any text message and suitable files, easy, efficient and effortless by using any hashing algorithm of their choice provided.

 ## Technology Selection